boldsuck/haveno-docs/docs/haveno-ui/tor_advanced.md

 and save the file.

 ??? info
-    `HiddenServiceVersion 3` as in the examples of the Whonix wiki is **not** required, this is the Tor default. v2 hasn't been supported in Tor for years.
+    `HiddenServiceVersion 3` as in the examples of the Whonix wiki is **not** required, this is the Tor default. v2 hasn't been supported in Tor for years!

 Reload Tor config to create the HiddenService with: `sudo systemctl reload tor`<br>
 Heck, there's even a GUI button for: `Reload Tor` ;-)<br>
 Get *Your_HiddenService_address* with: `sudo cat /var/lib/tor/haveno_service/hostname`<br>
-**Copy** it for your Whonix-Workstation.
+**Copy it for your Whonix-Workstation.**

 Whonix-Gateway is ready, switch to Whonix-Workstation.